Jean-Clair Todibo: Loan to Benfica

 On 5 October 2020, Todibo joined Primeira Liga club Benfica on a one-year loan with an option to purchase for €20 million.

 Nice

 On 1 February 2021, Todibo joined Ligue 1 club Nice on loan with an option to buy after his loan contract was mutually terminated by Barcelona and Benfica.
 On 27 June, the move was made permanent by the club as they paid €8.5m (+ €7m in variables) to Barcelona.
 Barcelona also reserved rights to a percentage of his future sale.

 On 18 September 2022, he was sent off in a match against Angers after nine seconds, the fastest red card in Ligue 1 history.

+West Ham United

+On 10 August 2024, Todibo signed for Premier League team West Ham United on loan for the 2024–25 season.
+The deal reportedly includes an obligation to buy at the end of the season for €40 million.

 International career

 Todibo made his international debut for France under-20 on 16 November 2018, in a 1–1 friendly draw with Switzerland in Cartagena, Spain.

 In March 2023, he received his first call-up to the France senior national team for the UEFA Euro 2024 qualifying matches against the Netherlands and the Republic of Ireland.

+Todibo made his France debut in a 2–1 friendly loss to Germany on 12 September 2023.
+His competitive debut came in France's record 14–0 win over Gibraltar on 18 November.